 Permission to Use This Summary

-PDQ® Cancer Genetics Editorial Board.
-PDQ Cancer Genetics Overview.
+PDQ® Supportive and Palliative Care Editorial Board.
+PDQ Cognitive Impairment in Adults with Non−Central Nervous System Cancers.
 Bethesda, MD: National Cancer Institute.
 Updated

 Images in this summary are used with permission of the author(s), artist, and/or publisher for use in the PDQ summaries only.
 If you want to use an image from a PDQ summary and you are not using the whole summary, you must get permission from the owner.
 It cannot be given by the National Cancer Institute.
 Information about using the images in this summary, along with many other images related to cancer can be found in Visuals Online.
 Visuals Online is a collection of more than 2,000 scientific images.